c o l o r

 cadmium pale yellow, phthalo blue and alizarin crimson.
 These are used to create secondary and tertiary

 colors.
-The links below group jewelry items by the dominant color in the piece; for some
+The links below group jewelry items by the color in the piece.

 small change in chemical composition.
 For example: amethyst and citrine are the same chemical